nostalgebraist/nostalgebraist-autoresponder/README.md

     - `munging_shared.py` (utility code wrapping `reblogs_v5.py` and providing other functionality needed at the interface with the tumblr API)
     - `autoresponder_static.py` and `autoresponder_static_v8.py` (conversion between the old structured text format produced by `reblogs_v5.py` and newer structured formats used by the generator)
   - ML code that operates on formatted text:
-    - `autoresponder.py` (machine learning layer; ML models run in a notebook which is a lightweight wrapper around this file)
+    - `autoresponder.py` (machine learning layer; ML models run in a notebook `autoresponder_wrapper.ipynb` which is a lightweight wrapper around this file)
     - `autoresponder_config.py` (config file for machine learning layer)
     - `side_judgments.py` (abstraction layer around the selector and sentiment layers, used to construct calls to these ML models and cache responses)
 - Helper code for specific, less central features